Allen Couple Says Bobcat Family Moved Into Backyard

 ALLEN, Texas (CBSDFW.COM) – Jim Rose never expected his home along a quiet residential street in Allen would turn into a wildlife refuge.

-Videos he’s taken over the past six weeks, though, show the litter of bobcat kittens that have made themselves comfortable in his backyard, jumping on his patio furniture and sharpening their claws on his wooden deck.READ MORE: Arrest Made After Man Found Dead In Dallas Construction Site, Police Say
+Videos he’s taken over the past six weeks, though, show the litter of bobcat kittens that have made themselves comfortable in his backyard, jumping on his patio furniture and sharpening their claws on his wooden deck.READ MORE: $1.3 Million Worth Of Meth, Cocaine Seized In 4 Days At Southern Border

 Jim and his wife, Dayle, first noticed a few of the babies wobbling between their fence posts.